 The Process of Order Fulfillment

 Order fulfillment is the process of receiving an order until the order lands in a customers’ hands.
-For many wholesale distribution companies and other companies that take orders the tendency is to over complicate the order entry methods because they don’t take the time to work closely with their B2b eCommerce customers to understand that quick order entry is what they are looking for.
+For many wholesale distribution companies and other companies that take orders from customer mobile ordering applications the tendency is to over complicate the order entry methods because they don’t take the time to work closely with their B2b eCommerce customers to understand that quick order entry is what they are looking for.
 A typical order fulfillment process might look like this:

 - Customer has a need and wants to place an order from their trusted vendor

 - Order is placed by the customer either in person, on the phone, via email or using a sales order entry app

 - In some cases the order fulfillment process includes must be re-keyed into a back office system (like an ERP or accounting platform)

 - The customer is notified that the order has been received.

 - Order is sent to the warehouse.
 A paper order might be taken to the warehouse as part of a batch, or it is sent directly from an invoicing or sales order management app